Data-Science-in-Mechanical-Engineering/mooc_rl/README.md

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Contributions are always welcome!
+We will not actively manage these but suggestions may improve future iteration of this course.

 ---

 Happy learning, and good luck with your Reinforcement Learning journey!

+Your MOOC RL Team